kylebarron/parquet-wasm/README.md

 - `lz4`: Activate LZ4_RAW compression (only applies to the `arrow2` endpoints).
 - `debug`: Expose the `setPanicHook` function for better error messages for Rust panics.
 Additionally compiles CLI debug functions.

+## Node <20

+On Node versions before 20, you'll have to [polyfill the Web Cryptography API](https://docs.rs/getrandom/latest/getrandom/#nodejs-es-module-support).

 ## Future work

 - [ ] Example of pushdown predicate filtering, to download only chunks that match a specific condition